dgatf/msrc/README.md

 #### PWM signal

-If the ESC have a PWM signal for motor RPMs or a phase sensor is installed, the RPMs can be measured with the 16bit timer of the Pro Mini.
+If the ESC have a PWM signal or a phase sensor is installed, RPMs can be measured with the 16bit timer of the Pro Mini.
 If ESC have both serial and PWM signal, like Hobbywing V4/V5, then PWM signal is not needed for telemetry

-Connect PWM signal to pin 8
+Connect PWM signal to pin 8 (ATMega328P/PB) or pin 49 (ATMega2560)

 <p align="center"><img src="./images/pwm_in.png" width="400"><br>
   <i>PWM signal/phase sensor circuit</i><br><br></p>